aromka/myqcontroller/README.md

  1. If you entered everything correctly, you should see success confirmation message
  1. Press *Done*
  1. Your devices should appear in *My Home* -> *Things*
+ 1. You should also see all the devices that were found, as well as any commands sent in your console running the server

 # Known issues